SheCodesTulsa/resources/Meetup/README.md

 We RSVP through Techlahoma's Hack Night Meetup so they have an accurate headcount
 # Logistics
 ## Location

+### Current
+36 Degrees North
+Sponsored by Techlahoma

+Re-occurring every Third Sunday, Contact to move to any other day

+### Previous
+Hardesty Library
+8316 E 93rd Street, Tulsa, OK

 Library Rooms must be booked through the Tulsa Library Website:

 http://rooms.tulsalibrary.org/reserve

 A Library Card number is required and a backup person's contact information is needed, Details on requirements here:

 https://www.tulsalibrary.org/about/meeting-rooms